Roasted Butternut Squash Salad

 • bell pepper – any color will do.
 I like using red, orange or yellow.

-• butternut squash – if you’re not a fan of butternut squash, you could also use roasted sweet potatoes
+• Squash: If you’re not a fan of butternut squash, you could use roasted sweet potatoes.

 Roasted butternut squash on baking sheet.